pescestefano96/programming_HSG/README.md

 - The current price of the stock is at least 30 percent above its 52-week low.
 - The current price of the stock is at least 25% of its 52-week high (the closer to a new high, the better).

 As part of this project, we followed Minervini's trading strategy and implemented the above mentioned conditions.
-Moreover, we augmented the set of conditions with two additional key indices widely used by financial professionals, for which cutoff value can be entered by the user before screening:
+Moreover, we augmented the set of conditions with two additional key indices widely used by financial professionals, for which cutoff values can be entered by the user before screening:
 - The price-to-earnings (PE) ratio
 - The price/earnings-to-growth (PEG) ratio